Cosmic Smash: Gameplay

 Target tiles may deflect the ball back to the player, as in "Breakout," though some tiles will allow the ball to pass through unobstructed, as in the "Breakthru" variant of the same game.
 In addition to 'standard' shots, the player can charge a 'trick shot,' combining them with the joystick to set up elaborate, athletic, and powerful shots.
 The drawback to trick shots are not just in the charge time to swing—while charging, the game timer ticks down faster than normal.
 However, trick shots will "breakthru" target tiles that standard shots cannot, and the different physics of trick shots allow the player to attack the board from differing angles.

 The Hi-score table stores the top 20 scores.
 Points are awarded after each stage based on the number of tiles cleared, the type of shot used to finish a stage, and how long the player takes to clear the stage.
 The Dreamcast version also produces a unique code at the end of each playthrough, directing the player to enter the code at a now defunct website at the official Cosmic Smash website to be entered into a worldwide leaderboard (though on console, the game was only released in Japan).
 A similar third-party leaderboard was available at the website Solvalou, but has also since become defunct.
-At last update, the highest score on the third-party leaderboard was a two-way way of 590,678,903—both entries by an English player named "Alex" with a listed age of 11.
+At last update, the highest score on the third-party leaderboard was a two-way tie of 590,678,903—both entries by an English player named "Alex" with a listed age of 11.
 The top three scores on the leaderboard are almost ten times the total of the fourth place score of 60,018,465.